-I don’t have the answer right now but, I know for a fact that I come to Europe often.
-Europe to me has always been home.
-In the last 10-15 years I’ve always been in and out of Europe traveling often in this wonderful continent.
-It was only a matter of time that I would move and live here.
-The biggest take away from this experience is feeling very lucky to be able to do this.
-I think I’ve always wondered before why a lot of people don’t travel often when it’s an experience that shapes you as a whole.
-I understand now that aside from money, it’s a personal decision that somehow to some don’t have the motivation.
+I don’t have an answer right now, but I know for a fact that I will come to Europe often.
+Europe has always been home to me.
+In the last 10-15 years, I have been in and out of Europe, traveling often in this wonderful continent.
+It was only a matter of time before I moved and lived here.
+The biggest takeaway from this experience is feeling very lucky to be able to do this.
+I used to wonder why a lot of people don’t travel often when it’s an experience that shapes you as a whole.
+Now I understand that, aside from money, it’s a personal decision and some people just don’t have the motivation.

 For me, travel is ingrained in my nature.
 I’m a curious-minded, adventurous fiend, and I absolutely love it.
 I am well aware of how lucky I am to be able to live and travel in Europe.
 I understand that not a lot of people can do this, and I don’t take it for granted by any means.

 Looking back, there are a few lessons that I learned and will never forget.

 Traveling alone is still a work in progress for me.
 However, if I can move to another country without knowing the language, I can definitely travel alone.

 Listening was difficult since I didn’t know the language.
 However, I learned to listen very well; it’s a powerful skill to have when trying to understand someone who’s communicating their thoughts, or when you need critical documents processed.

 Speaking up is important.
 There have been many times when I was the only person who didn’t speak another language, making me feel uncomfortable.
 I learned to defend myself and stand up for what I felt was right, even if I had to repeat myself over and over again.

 Diversity was an eye-opener for me.
 Coming from L.A., I thought I was living in a multi-cultural city and living a diverse lifestyle.
 However, sitting in a room full of people who spoke 3-6 different languages made me realize that what I knew may not always be right, and someone else may do things better.